-- Are provided when the member is temporarily absent from the plan's service area or under unusual and extraordinary circumstances when the member is in the service area, and the network is temporarily unavailable or inaccessible; and - It was not reasonable given the circumstances to wait to obtain the services through the Plan network."
+- 7. Are medically necessary and immediately required as a result of an unforeseen illness, injury or condition; - 8.
+Are provided when the member is temporarily absent from the plan's service area or under unusual and extraordinary circumstances when the member is in the service area, and the network is temporarily unavailable or inaccessible; and

+9. It was not reasonable given the circumstances to wait to obtain the services through the Plan network."

-The Great Plains Medicare Advantage network includes multiple hospitals, emergency rooms, and providers able to treat the emergent conditions of Great Plains Medicare Advantage members twenty-four (24) hours a day, seven (7) days a week.
+The Plan's provider network includes multiple hospitals, emergency rooms and providers able to treat the emergent conditions of our members twenty-four (24) hours a day, seven (7) days a week.
 Emergent services should be obtained from the closest facility that can provide the service.
 All emergency and urgently needed services may occur without prior authorization or referrals.
-For emergent issues occurring onsite in the member's nursing home or in the service area, the PCP/NFist is generally responsible for providing, directing, or facilitating a member's emergent care.
+For emergent issues occurring onsite in the member's nursing home or in the service area, the PCP/NFist is generally responsible for providing, directing or facilitating a member's emergent care.
 This includes emergent services provided onsite in the nursing facility ("treatment in place").
 The PCP/NFist or his/her designee must be available 24 hours a day, 7 days a week to assist members needing emergent services.

 Emergent issues requiring services or expertise not available onsite in the member's nursing home are addressed by transferring the member to an acute care hospital or emergency room able to provide the needed care.
-The PCP/NFist, working with the Plan Advanced Practitioner, is generally responsible for coordinating the transition of the member to the hospital or emergency room, including communicating with the hospital or emergency room about the Member.
+The PCP/NFist, working with the Plan Advanced Practice Provider, is generally responsible for coordinating the transition of the member to the hospital or emergency room, including communicating with the hospital or emergency room about the Member.
 Members may have a copayment responsibility for outpatient emergency visits unless it results in an admission.

-While most members remain in the service area, Great Plains Medicare Advantage members may receive emergency services and urgently needed services from any provider regardless of whether services are obtained within or outside Great Plains Medicare Advantage authorized service area or network.
+While most members remain in the service area, members may at times receive emergency services and urgently needed services from any provider regardless of whether services are obtained within or outside Great Plains Medicare Advantage authorized service area or network.
 In unusual circumstances, when the member is in the service area and the network is temporarily unavailable or inaccessible, prior approval is needed and will be approved for only continuity of care.